dominikzorgnotti/VMware-vSphere-Release-Tagging/README.md

 # VMware ESXi Release Tagging

-I have created a PowerShell module that will take a JSON file as an input and tag ESXi servers with a human-readable release name.
+This PowerShell module will take a JSON file as an input and tag ESXi servers in a vCenter with a human-readable release name.
-This project continuous the work I have done on my projects to provide automation friendly VMware product release data:

--
--

 ## Usage

 1. Clone the repository
 ```powershell